-Dr. Johanna Kaplan Director of the Washington Anxiety Center of Capitol Hill
+Johanna Kaplan, Ph.D.
+Director and Founder Washington Anxiety Center of Capitol Hill

-Dr. Johanna Kaplan is the director of the Washington Anxiety Center of Capitol Hill.
-She is a licensed clinical psychologist in Washington, DC, Maryland, and Virginia.
-She earned her Ph.D. in Clinical Psychology from The Catholic University of America and her undergraduate degree in Psychology and Communications from American University in Washington, D.C.
+Dr. Johanna Kaplan is the Founder and Director of the Washington Anxiety Center of Capitol Hill.
+She is a licensed child and adult clinical psychologist in Washington DC, Maryland, Virginia and Delaware.
+She earned her Ph.D. in Clinical Psychology from The Catholic University of America in 2010 and her undergraduate degree in Psychology and Communications from American University in Washington, D.C.
 She has been in clinical practice for over 15 years.

-Prior to opening the Washington Anxiety Center, she worked for four years at the Center for Anxiety and Behavior Change in Rockville MD.
+Prior to opening the Washington Anxiety Center of Capitol Hill, she worked for four years at the Center for Anxiety and Behavior Change in Rockville MD.
 She also completed 18 months of post-doctoral training at the Institute of Living/Hartford Hospital at the Anxiety Disorders Center/Center for Cognitive Behavioral Therapy under the direct supervision of David Tolin, Ph.D.

 Additionally, she completed a 2-year post-baccalaureate fellowship and a 6-year pre-doctoral fellowship in the Mood and Anxiety Disorders Program at the National Institute of Mental Health.
 Dr. Kaplan has received extensive clinical and clinical-research training in anxiety, mood, and obsessive-compulsive spectrum disorders and has completed clinical and research work in private practice, community, counseling center, and hospital-based settings.